cloudfoundry-attic/bosh-lite/README.md

 it checked out to somewhere else, you just have to set the BOSH_RELEASES_DIR environment variable to something other than its default value of ~/workspace].
 It requires that cf-release is checked out the tag matching the final release you wish to deploy so tha the templates used by make_manifest_spiff match the code you are deploying.

     make_manifest_spiff will target your bosh-lite director, find the uuid, create a manifest stub and run spiff to generate a manifest at manifests/cf-manifest.yml.
-(If this fails, try updating spiff)
+(If this fails, try updating Spiff)

     ```
     cd ~/workspace/bosh-lite
     ./scripts/make_manifest_spiff
     ```

 1. Upload final release

-Use the <version> that matches the tag.
+Use the version that matches the tag.
 For c149 you would use: releases/cf-149.yml

     ```
     cd ~/workspace/cf-release
     bosh upload release releases/cf-<version>.yml
     ```
 If the Bosh binary was not found and you use RVM, Bosh was most likely installed into the bosh-lite gemset.
 Switch to the gemset before uploading: